UVADS/orientation-technical/lessons/lesson-unix-101.md

  **_Extend:_** You may be wondering, "can I use `cd` but instead of saying 'goto this address', could I say the equivalent of 'go one block north'?"
 The answer is "Yes you can".
 Read [this page](https://www.geeksforgeeks.org/absolute-relative-pathnames-unix/) and ask questions.

-### history
+### the history command
 This is a fun little bonus command.
 No example here you can try it for yourself.
-If you type 'history' command your computer will print all of the commands it has run (recently)
+If you type `history` command your computer will print all of the commands it has run (recently)

 ## Editing a File
 The next step is to create a file and edit the contents.
 We will just be looking to do a text file and use it for our 'hello world' program.